 - Keep pesky pests outdoors.
 Check for any openings small animals may be able to squeeze through to make their way into your cottage.
 If you have a chimney, use a chimney cap or cover to stop unwanted visitors from getting in.

 - Unplug major appliances.
-While it might not be a good idea to turn off your entire power supply (this could cause your sump pump, exterior lighting, and alarm system to stop working), unplugging larger appliances or turning off the power to these appliances can prevent fires and electrical issues.
+While it might not be a good idea to turn off your entire power supply (this could cause your sump pump, exterior lighting, and alarm system to stop working), unplugging larger appliances or turning off the power to these appliances can help prevent electrical fires and other issues.

 - Turn the heating down (or off).
 If your cottage has a furnace, consider setting the thermostat to around 10°C to prevent frost build-up, or turn it off entirely to save energy — but only if you’ve properly prepared your pipes to prevent freezing.
 If you opt for the latter, be sure to turn the gas off, too.
 If you use space heaters, turn off their power supply on your electrical panel.